House sets up Senate shutdown showdown - NewsBreak

 Marshall previously secured a vote on a similar amendment to prohibit funding for enforcing COVID-19 vaccine mandates as part of the last stopgap bill to avert a shutdown in late September.
 But it would have required at least 60 votes and failed along party lines.

 Centrist Sen. Joe Manchin (D-W.Va.) voted against Marshall’s amendment in September.
-But on Thursday, Manchin declined to tell reporters how he would vote on the latest proposal.Lawmakers reach deal on spending bill, but hurdles remain
+But on Thursday, Manchin declined to tell reporters how he would vote on the latest proposal.To fight Omicron, Biden to add travel rules, make at-home COVID tests free

 “I’ve been very supportive of a mandate for federal government, for military … I’ve been less enthused about it in the private sector,” Manchin said .